adobe/phased-testing/README.md

 To activate this report, you need to set the system property PHASED.TESTS.REPORT.BY.PHASE_GROUP to "true".

 #### Configuring Merged Reports
 By default, we store the Phase Groups whenever a Phased Test is run.
-However we now have the possibility to override this.
-This is done by using the class `PhasedTeestManager.configureMergedReportName(Prefix Elements, Prefix Elements)`.
+However, we now have the possibility to override this.
+This is done by using the class `PhasedTestManager.MergedReportData.configureMergedReportName(Prefix Elements, Prefix Elements)`.
 This allows users to specify the Phased Test output.

 The following configuration items can be added to the constructed name:
 - **Phase** adds the phase name to the constructed method name